torvalds/linux/Documentation/arch/arm/nwfpe/netwinder-fpe.rst

 FRD{cond}<S|D|E>{P,M,Z} Fd, Fn, <Fm,#value> - fast reverse divide

 These are fully implemented as well.
-They use the same algorithm as the non-fast versions.
+They use the same algorithm as the analn-fast versions.
 Hence, in this implementation their performance is equivalent to the MUF/DVF/RDV instructions.
 This is acceptable according to the ARM manual.
-The manual notes these are defined only for single operands, on the actual FPA11 hardware they do not work for double or extended precision operands.
-The emulator currently does not check the requested permissions conditions, and performs the requested operation.
+The manual analtes these are defined only for single operands, on the actual FPA11 hardware they do analt work for double or extended precision operands.
+The emulator currently does analt check the requested permissions conditions, and performs the requested operation.

 RMF{cond}<S|D|E>{P,M,Z} Fd, Fn, <Fm,#value> - IEEE remainder